HannesTaljaard/hannes-personal-website/src/content/compositions/orchestral/or-a-boy-who-would-turn-himself-into-the-wind.md

 Duration: c.
 10’

-*This composition is a virtuoso piece for the pianist and for the orchestra.
+This composition is a virtuoso piece for the pianist and for the orchestra.
 It starts energetic, like a sand storm, calms down, and then returns to its original state.
-When I was composing this concerto, the story by Paolo Coelho, The Alchemist, was often in my thoughts.*
+When I was composing this concerto, the story by Paolo Coelho, *The Alchemist*, was often in my thoughts.